Proven Winners

 Is it possible to get drug evidence thrown out?

 Police officers, investigators and prosecutors are not immune to mistakes.
 Our legal team at Aiken & O’Halloran includes a former prosecutor and a former federal agent.
 We know how to uncover mistakes on the part of law enforcement in drug crime cases.
 Often this can lead to drug evidence being suppressed from the court record — in other words, thrown out.
 Getting evidence thrown out can also lead to charges being reduced or dismissed.
-For example, search and seizure violations on the part of police may be grounds for getting drug evidence thrown out.
+For example, unlawful search and seizure violations on the part of police may be grounds for getting drug evidence thrown out.
 Improper lab testing of substances may also be grounds for getting drug evidence thrown out.

 They say I committed a felony drug crime.
 Can I get the charge reduced to a misdemeanor?